 Our board of directors consists of eight individuals including one as chairman.
 Our board of directors has determined that Troy Alstead and Orlando D. Ashford are independent directors under the standards of Nasdaq.
-Our board of directors has determined that Frank Cannova, Peter Jonna and Jason Lee are independent under the standards of Nasdaq, except for the purpose of our audit committee, for which the board has made no such determination in light of the relationship each of them has with Oaktree.

 Our certificate of incorporation, which became effective upon the consummation of our IPO, provides that our board of directors shall be divided into three classes of directors, with the classes to be as nearly equal in number as possible, and with the directors serving three-year terms.
 For further information, see the section entitled "Description of Capital Stock-Anti-Takeover Effects of Delaware Law, Our Certificate of Incorporation and Our Bylaws."
 Our board of directors is divided among the three classes as follows: